Cart 0

 Confluence: A Community for Black Healing Practitioners

-i have often been asked how i do my work and often it is hard to explain to people that what i do is a practice.
-In an age that presses mastery, i understand this healing practice as inseparable from a spiritual path – one of helping others realize the illusions about the essence of who they are and live their lives from a space of clarity.
-It is a walk alongside another to engage with the unknown.
+i have often been asked how i do my work. i practice.
+In an age that presses mastery, i understand healing practice as inseparable from a spiritual path – a walk alongside one another to engage with the unknown.

 • the care & development of the Black practitioner